 I think it's important to switch perspectives sometimes, as I write from the perspective of a mental health sufferer.
 I've written a lot about how to cope with your own anxieties, but how can you help with someone else's?
 These are a few tips I've put together to help you help someone with a mental … Continue reading How to support someone suffering anxiety and depression

 With social media having the biggest influences on society today, we find ourselves prisoners in our own desires to seek what others appear to have so effortlessly.
 An endless feed of attractive, skinny, popular, wealthy and happy people.
-We obsess over our perceptions of these peoples 'ideal life' without realising it's all load off bullshit. … Continue reading Can we talk about social media?
+We obsess over our perceptions of a persons 'perfect life' without realising it's bullshit.
+We create unrealistic … Continue reading Can we talk about social media?

 Anxiety and depression have this way of sneaking up on you and taking you by surprise when you are at your most vulnerable.
 When you have anxious, and sad tendencies the smallest thing can make you feel helpless and surrender to it.
 I experienced a period of complete and utter hopelessness, feeling like I had … Continue reading Every Cloud…